 - We maintain an approved supplier list, which includes suppliers' business continuity plans and their geographic manufacturing and distribution locations. - We engage in strategic purchasing to ensure a sufficient supply of key raw materials and components. - Our environmental targets are designed to help advance our understanding of potential climate-related supply chain impacts.
-For example, by 2021, we aim to engage our top 30 suppliers to gather and report relevant Scope 3 GHG emissions data.
+For example, we have a target to engage select suppliers to gather and report relevant Scope 3 GHG emissions data.

-The need for these strategies was made more acute during the COVID-19 pandemic, which had a global impact on supply chains and markets.
+These strategies remain critical as the COVID-19 pandemic and geo-political shifts continue to disrupt global supply chains.
 Looking forward, we have an opportunity to further engage our vendors and collaborators to secure our value chain against both physical and transitional risks and strengthen resiliency.